-[This happened on May 12, Sunday 2013, between 16 and 21 UTC.
+[This happened on May 12, viagra sale Sunday 2013, viagra between 16 and 21 UTC.
 Players Mike, Ian, Ralph and Demo in attendance.
-It being Mother's Day, John and Toby are unable to attend.
+It being Mother’s Day, John and Toby are unable to attend.
 Pace is in Silverton, Oregon and all players are participating via Skype and Roll20.]

 After mapping most of the complex the Green Dog Sea Caves, after fighting a strange water elemental and defeating two ghosts, including the spirit of the orc pirate king Green Dog himself, the Postal Squad counted up the treasure of the dead Pirate Chief in room 8.